xzpeter/linux/Documentation/filesystems/proc.rst

 "ShmemPmdMapped" shows the ammount of shared (shmem/tmpfs) memory backed by huge pages.

-"Shared_Hugetlb" and "Private_Hugetlb" show the ammounts of memory backed by hugetlbfs page which is *not* counted in "RSS" or "PSS" field for historical reasons.
+"Shared_Hugetlb" and "Private_Hugetlb" show the amounts of memory backed by hugetlbfs page which is *not* counted in "RSS" or "PSS" field for historical reasons.
 And these are not included in {Shared,Private}_{Clean,Dirty} field.

+If the kernel was compiled with ``CONFIG_HUGETLB_HIGH_GRANULARITY_MAPPING``, "HugetlbPudMapped", "HugetlbPmdMapped", and "HugetlbPteMapped" will appear and show the amount of HugeTLB memory mapped with PUDs, PMDs, and PTEs respectively.
+See Documentation/admin-guide/mm/hugetlbpage.rst.

 "Swap" shows how much would-be-anonymous memory is also used, but out on swap.